Donald Trump Threatens To ‘Totally Destroy’ North Korea And Denounces Iran As A ‘Rogue Nation’ At UN Speech

 During the United Nations General Assembly, Donald Trump addressed the world gathering with his speech for the first time.

-On his debut speech, The President of the United States threatened to ‘totally destroy’ North Korea if the United States is forced to defend itself or its allies.
+On his debut speech, The President of the United States threatened to “totally destroy” North Korea if the United States is forced to defend itself or its allies.
 North Korea was denounced by the President due to its nuclear weapons program.
-He also claimed that the nation ‘threatens the entire world with the unthinkable loss of life.’
+He also claimed that the nation “threatens the entire world with the unthinkable loss of life.”

 Trump called for more international pressure to be placed over North Korea.
 He urged the United Nations members to act against the country’s hostile and life-threatening actions.

-The US President dubbed North Korea President Kim Jong-un as ‘Rocket Man.’
-Trump criticized Un’s launching of test missiles and stated that,
+The US President dubbed North Korea President Kim Jong-un as “Rocket Man.”
+Trump criticized Un’s launching of test missiles and stated as follows.

 “Rocket man is on a suicide mission for himself and his regime.”